-Liveaboard.com hosts two distinct dive cruise experiences in Papaua New Guinea, exploring either the varied locations around New Britain Island, or diving the magnificent range of sites in Milne Bay.
-Both our liveaboards are on smaller, boutique motor yachts, 20-22m (66-73ft) in length, which cater to only 10 or 12 guests.
+LiveAboard.com hosts distinct dive cruise experiences in Papua New Guinea, exploring either the varied locations around New Britain Island or diving the magnificent range of sites in Milne Bay.
+Both our liveaboards are on smaller, boutique motor yachts, 20-22m (66-73ft) in length, which caters to only 10 or 12 guests.
 Most of the diving tours last between 9 or 10 nights, although there are some shorter trips available during the winter months (July and August).

 Dive Sites & Areas of Papua New Guinea

 New Britain Island is the largest island in Papua New Guinea's Bismarck Archipelago, offering liveaboards a multitude of varied dive sites, from the reef walls that drop off into the abyss and the towering seamounts of the north, to the mangroves, lagoons and barrier reefs along the southern coast.

 Kimbe Bay, on the northwestern coast of New Britain, is surrounded by sleeping volcanoes.
 With quintessentially colourful corals and close to a thousand species of fish, the dozens of little islands and hundreds of submerged reefs make this one of those dive venues that most divers have on their bucket list.

 Witu Islands were formed thousands of years ago by undersea volcanoes breaking through the surface of the ocean.
 Sitting to the northwest of Kimbe Bay, the black sand islands, surrounded by deep ocean depths, are ideal for diving by day or by night.